 History of Lövsta

-Already by the middle of the 18th century, plant science experiments were carried out at Lövsta.
+Already by the middle of the 18th century, plant science experiments were carried out in the area around the Research Centre at SLU Lövsta.
 The experiments were an important stepping stone to the research carried out by SLU today.
 SLU has had a research facility near Lövsta called Bläckhornet, which like the cattle facility at Kungsängen were built in 1974 and were phased out when the new animal facility at Lövsta was completed in 2011.

 Funbo Lövsta - 300 years of modern farming